Who Will Live in the New Jerusalem?

 But regardless of oral traditions or origins of thought, it remains that both Jews (at least some Jews) and Christians both believe in a heavenly city of God.

-New Jerusalem in Revelation – The Bride
+In Revelation – The Bride

 The New Jerusalem in Heaven consists of the Church.
 When the New Jerusalem descends from Heaven it IS the Bride because of all the redeemed who are in it.

-People will argue this until Jesus returns but one only has to understand Scripture to understand that places and people can be used to mean the same thing.
+One only has to understand Scripture to understand that places and people can be used to mean the same thing.

 An example of this is say “the Iraqi forces fell to America”.
 Well, did America, the physical country, pick itself up and go over to Iraq during the Iraq war and fight?
 Of course not!
 America as in the American forces, not the physical country.
 When the Bible says in 2 Kings 24:20: